HELP US HELP OTHERS!

 Although the DiMassa family continues to cover up how Roxie died, documents and testimony prove that Roxie suffered a brutal drowning death in the shallow end of this small pool due to gross negligence, fraud and a host of other causes.

-According to evidence, Summerkids owners Cara and Joe DiMassa and their independent lifeguard trainer Andrew Cervantes fraudulently certified counselors as lifeguards.
-The DiMassas did so to save a few thousand dollars on training at the risk of lethally harming children as young as three.
+According to evidence, Summerkids owners Cara and Joe DiMassa and their independent lifeguard trainer Andrew Cervantes fraudulently certified counselors as lifeguards for nearly a decade.

 Cervantes participated in the scheme to make fast money.
 He admitted to fraudulently certifying himself as a lifeguard instructor.
 It is estimated that Cervantes and the DiMassas fraudulently certified more than 100 Summerkids counselors over nine years.
-After alerted, the most popular lifeguard training organization immediately banned Cervantes and the DiMassas for life.
+Roxie’s father Doug Forbes alerted the nation’s most popular lifeguard training organization to request that it immediately ban Cervantes and the DiMassas for life.
+The organization complied.

-The DiMassas actively advertised that they had certified lifeguards, which was a lie to thousands of parents of young children.
+The DiMassas actively advertised that they had certified lifeguards, which means that they lied to thousands of parents of young children for decades.
 The Summerkids pool was the most popular activity at camp.

 Nonetheless, Summerkids and their attorney Margaret “Peggy” Holm assert that Roxie somehow drowned due to her own fault.
-Their vile and entirely false claims continue to this day, as the civil lawsuit is now five years old.
+Their entirely false claims continue to this day.
+The civil lawsuit is now more than five years old.

 The DiMassa family also withheld how other children have been injured at Summerkids camp over the years, including a severe injury only weeks after Roxie’s barbaric death.

-The DiMassa family only carries a $1 million insurance policy to cover as many as 900 children that attend their facility each summer.
-This is how little value they place on children’s lives.
+The DiMassa family only carried a $1 million insurance policy to cover as many as 900 children that attended their facility each summer.
+This is the shockingly marginal value they place on children’s lives.

-The DiMassas also lied about medical supervision at their facility.
-A family member named Giancarlo DiMassa claimed to rearrange his schedule as an emergency medicine physician in order to supervise health at the camp.
-According to documents and testimony, he was rarely at the camp and not present when the DiMassas and associates ended Roxie’s life.
+Cara DiMassa apparently lied about medical supervision at their facility.
+She said her brother Giancarlo DiMassa was supposed to rearrange his schedule as an emergency physician in order to serve as health supervisor for the camp.
+According to documents and testimony, he was rarely at the camp and was on vacation when Cara DiMassa’s gross negligence ended Roxie’s life.
+It is not clear whether Giancarlo was aware of Cara’s false claims.

 . . . . . . . . . . . . . . . . . . . . . . . .